 Compensation Committee.
-Our Compensation Committee consists of Mr. Holmer, Dr. Gupta (Dr. Gupta will not be standing for reelection at the Annual Meeting) and Mr. Catlin, and Mr. Holmer is the Chairman of the Compensation Committee.
-Our Compensation Committee met seven times in 2017.
+Our Compensation Committee consists of Mr. Holmer, Ms. Jacques (appointed a member of the committee effective March 6, 2020) and Mr. Catlin, and Mr. Holmer is the Chairman of the Compensation Committee.
+Mr. Panayiotopoulos served on the Compensation Committee until March 6, 2020.
+Our Compensation Committee met six times in 2019.
 Our Board has determined that the three directors currently serving on our Compensation Committee are independent under the listing standards, are "non-employee directors" as defined in Rule 16b-3 promulgated under the Exchange Act and are "outside directors" as that term is defined in Section 162(m) of the Internal Revenue Code of 1986, as amended.
+Mr. Panayiotopoulos, during his period of service as a member of the Compensation Committee in 2019, was also determined by our Board to be independent under the listing standards, a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and an "outside director" as that term is defined in Section 162(m) of the Internal Revenue Code of 1986, as amended.